PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/MLOps/VirtualEnvironmentPackageManagement.md

 __Step 1: Install Conda__

-If you have not installed Conda yet, you can download it from the official Anaconda website: https://www.anaconda.com/products/individual
+If you have not installed Conda yet, you can download it from the official [Anaconda](https://www.anaconda.com/products/individual) website.

 __Step 2: Create a virtual environment__